 Fungal Toenail Treatment

 Eradicating a fungal toenail infection takes time and dedication, but it can be done!
-The fungi won’t go without a fight, and low circulation to the toes means medication may take several weeks to do their work.
-However, if you are consistent with your treatment, you have an excellent chance to restore healthy-looking nails.
+The fungi won’t go without a fight, but if you are consistent with your treatment you have an excellent chance to restore healthy-looking nails.

 Fungal Nail Aftercare